How Green Are Commercial Coffee Machines

 - You can ensure you dispose of waste correctly – So if you choose a bean to cup or filter machine you can arrange for your used coffee grounds to be used as fertiliser instead of them being sent to landfill.
 If a pod machine is selected it’s best to look for one of two things, either you can lower your carbon footprint by having your pods collected and recycled or better yet choose pods that are 100% compostable.
 These pods break down quicker than biodegradable ones so ultimately they are less harmful to the environment.

 - Select cups that can be recycled for your ‘Take Out’ coffees and offer a recycling service.
 If you are selling take out coffee to consumers, offer a little incentive for them to bring the cups back to you so that you know they are going to the right place.
 In addition think about offering reusable cups at a small charge and a discount if they bring their reusable cup back for top ups.
 Try to use companies or get involved with charities that plant more trees.

-- Buy Fairtrade and/or Rainforest Association Certified coffee as well as getting involved in ‘coffee initiatives’ such as Coffee Versus Gangs or The Coffee Initiative who work tirelessly to put back into the societies where coffee production has the potential to have negative effects on the region.
+- Buy Fairtrade and/or Rainforest Alliance certified coffee as well as getting involved in ‘coffee initiatives’ such as Coffee Versus Gangs or The Coffee Initiative who work tirelessly to put back into the societies where coffee production has the potential to have negative effects on the region.

 - Look into buying coffee where transportation methods have the least harmful environmental effect and don’t stop at the coffee itself think about where you get your machine from too.
 Select ethical manufactures/suppliers who are either local (less detriment on the environment from transportation) or have good environmental considerations ingrained in their logistics service.

 - On that note, make sure you are picking ethical suppliers for all your products as well as just local.
-Taking the time out to ensure you get your products from companies such as Honest Coffees goes a long way towards ensuring you have an ethically produced coffee from bean to machine.
+Taking the time out to ensure you get your products from reputable companies goes a long way towards ensuring you have an ethically produced coffee from bean to machine.